techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 You are now able to:

-* onboard a device with IOT Gateway Cloud using REST protocol
+* onboard a device with IoT Gateway Cloud using REST protocol
 * send data with a REST client
 * work with SAP Cloud Platform Workflow service
 * work with SAP Cloud Platform Business Rules service